 5. Procrastination and the Launch Date Becomes Stressful

 Procrastination is real.
-Obsessing over design is something which happens all too often in web development.
+Mistakes regarding design are something that happens all too often in web development.
 In other words, we want every element of a website to be perfect, but at the same time, there’s only so much time to go back and forth with ideas.
 While some changes may be small, they consume time.

 How to Fix this Procrastination Problem